-Leasehold land and buildings of the Group were valued as at 31 December 2022 and 31 December 2021 by Messrs Henry Butcher, an independent professional valuation firm using the sales comparison approach.
+Leasehold land and buildings of the Group were revalued as at 31 December 2023 and 31 December 2022 by Messrs Henry Butcher, an independent professional valuation firm using the sales comparison approach.
 Sale prices of comparable land and buildings in similar locations are adjusted for differences in key attributes such as land and property size.
-The most significant input into the valuation model is the price per square metre of the land and buildings.
+The most significant input into the valuation model is the price per square meter of the land and buildings.
 The valuation conforms to International Valuation Standards and is based on the assets' highest and best use, which is in line with their actual use.
-The resulting fair values of land and buildings are considered level 2 recurring fair value measurements.
+The leasehold land and buildings are remeasured to fair value on a recurring basis and the resultant fair values are categorised within Level 2 of the fair value hierarchy.